vuejs/docs/src/guide/ssr/routing.md

 const User = () => import('./User.vue')
 ```

 Note that it is still necessary to use `router.isReady` on both server and client before returning / mounting the app, because the router must resolve async route components ahead of time in order to properly invoke in-component hooks.
-We already did that in our server entry, and now we just need to update the client entry:
+Let's update our client entry:

 ```js
 // entry-client.js